jensenemi/Quick-Recipes-Analysis/README.md

 The p-value is 0.109 which is greater than our significance level, so we fail to reject the null hypothesis which means the missingness of 'rating' does not depend on 'minutes'.

+Now, we'll compare 'rating' and 'n_steps'.
+Our null hypothesis is that the missingness of ratings does not depend on the number of steps.
+Our alternate hypothesis is that the missingness of ratings does depend on the number of steps.
+The test statistic is the absolute difference in means and the significance level is 0.05.
+After performing the permutation tests, I created another histogram to display the results.